A manufacturable surface code architecture for spin qubits with fast transversal logic: The architecture

 Figure \ref{fig:cx_order}(a) shows the specific schedule of shuttles and CNOTs that perform a stabilizer measurement cycle of the surface code.
 The ancilla qubits are first initialized on the left side of the array and are shuttled into place as they become ready.
 The ancilla qubits and data qubits then perform several layers of CNOTs.
 Finally, the ancilla qubits are shuttled to the right side of the array, where they can be measured.
 Note that the depiction of shuttle operations here is slightly simplified; in reality, buffer space would be needed in between adjacent ancilla qubits for them to both be shuttled at the same time.
 This means that the group shuttle operation cannot be fully parallelized.

-In many quantum error correction codes, including the rotated surface code, the specific schedule of CNOT gates is crucial, as some orderings of these gates can allow hook errors, where a single error on an ancilla qubit can propagate to multiple data qubit errors during a round of syndrome extraction \cite{dennis_topological_2002}.
-This would reduce the effective code distance, so care must be taken to choose a gate ordering that avoids hook errors.
-In our schedule, we implement the commonly chosen ordering shown in the lower right of Figure~\ref{fig:cx_order}(a), where the number in each corner of a stabilizer indicates the order of the gates from the perspective of the ancilla qubit.
+\removed{In many quantum error correction codes, including the rotated surface code, the specific schedule of CNOT gates is crucial, as some orderings of these gates can allow hook errors, where a single error on an ancilla qubit can propagate to multiple data qubit errors during a round of syndrome extraction \cite{dennis_topological_2002}.
+This would reduce the effective code distance, so care must be taken to choose a gate ordering that avoids hook errors. }To avoid harmful ``hook errors'', where errors propagate in detrimental patterns \cite{dennis_topological_2002},\removed{In our schedule,} we implement the commonly chosen CNOT ordering shown in the lower right of Figure~\ref{fig:cx_order}(a), where the number in each corner of a stabilizer indicates the order of the gates from the perspective of the ancilla qubit.
+Ancilla qubits on the edges of the patch perform the same shuttling pattern, simply skipping some CNOT gates.

 The primary bottleneck of the \snaq{} surface code is the initialization and measurement of $d^2-1$ ancilla qubits in each round of syndrome extraction.
 In the proposed syndrome extraction schedule, these ancilla qubits are all initialized on the left side of the array, shuttled into place in the interior, and then eventually measured and removed on the right side of the array.
 Because a given surface code patch will only have $O(d)$ available initialization/measurement devices on one of its edges for any constant density $\rho$, a sufficiently large code distance will require multiple serial waves of ancilla qubit initialization/measurement, as depicted in Figure~\ref{fig:cx_order}(b).
 The number of ancilla waves is described by